Do You Have A Copper and Zinc Imbalance?

 Zinc Deficiency Can Cause Birth Defects

-Low zinc concentrations in a developing fetus has been found to increase the risk of low birth weight (7).
-Pregnant women have a high daily zinc recommendation because of their feeding requirements to a developing fetus.
+Low zinc concentrations in a developing fetus have been found to increase the risk of low birth weight (7).
+Pregnant women have a high daily zinc recommendation because of their feeding requirements for a developing fetus.

 As mentioned, zinc is a critical nutrient required for growth and development which in animal studies was found to cause fatality in newborns when zinc remained absent from diet (5).